Nate2389/Nate2389.github.io/projects/FinalProject.md

   Take Aways
 </h1>
 <p>
-  This experience has really showed me of what it takes to being in a team of developers working together to try addrees the certain problems.
+  This experience has really showed me of what it takes to being in a team of developers working together to try address certain problems.
   It has significantly improved my understanding of collaboration, problem-solving, and the importance of communciation.
 </p>
 <p>